-Jane is a volunteer diver with Neptune’s Army of Rubbish Cleaners (N.A.R.C) based in West Wales, UK
+Jane is a volunteer diver with Neptune’s Army of Rubbish Cleaners (N.A.R.C) based in West Wales, UK.

 Jane is collecting seaweed containing cyanobacteria for a new series of sculpture entitled Probiotic Fossils – Tiny Builders of the Natural World.
-The biodegradable fossils (sculpture) will be made of probiotic mircobial cellulose (fermented from SCOBY’s – Symbiotic Colonies of Bacteria and Yeasts); and cyanobacteria.
+The biodegradable fossils (sculpture) will be made using probiotic mircobial cellulose (fermented from SCOBY’s – Symbiotic Colonies of Bacteria and Yeasts); and cyanobacteria.

 The sculpture will be exhibited at Portland Sculpture Quarry Trust in 2025.
-This is a group exhibition and conference with 28 colleagues from the Royal Society of Sculptors.
+This is a group exhibition and conference with 27 colleagues from the Royal Society of Sculptors.

 Over time and with exposure to the natural elements the sculptures will biodegrade and nourish the soil.